City of Munich launches innovation challenge

 The challenge consists of two phases: the competition phase and the implementation phase.

 Competition phase: This year's competition began with the announcement of the new challenges.
-Applicants could then submit their solution concepts until a certain deadline (to be announced for 2020).
-The finalists were selected subsequently and invited to present their ideas to the jury.
+Applicants can now submit their proposals until 15 May 2021.
+The finalists will be selected subsequently and invited to present their ideas to the jury on Thursday, 22 July 2021.
 At the awards ceremony on the same evening, the winners in each category will be announced.